Antigonus (Seleucid admiral): The inscription

+Antígonos Mēnophílou ho genómenos naúarchos Ale-xándrou toû Syrías Basiléо̄s.

 Importance

-The first lines translate as "Antigonus, son of Menophilus, Admiral of Alexander, king of Syria" (either Alexander I Balas or Alexander II Zabinas).
+The first lines translate as "Antigonus, son of Menophilus, the former admiral of Alexander, king of Syria" (either Alexander I Balas or Alexander II Zabinas).

 The inscription is important for understanding the Seleucid dynasty's self-representation.
 Ancient hostile historians designated the Seleucid kings as kings of Syria or "kings who reigned in Syria".
 Those designations were understood by traditional scholarship as mockery that emphasized the loss of Seleucid lands outside Syria; the inscription of Antigonus, a Seleucid official of the highest rank, proved that the geographical association of the Seleucids with the kingdom of Syria came from the dynasty's own self-representation.